 As previously noted, the individual parts can get very intricate and sophisticated.
 Because they serve such an important purpose, they cannot be assembled with cheap plastic and AA batteries.

-The casings are made with specially molded thermoplastics like Santoprene and ABS, which are ruggedized and designed to absorb shock, withstand direct impact, and repel water.
+The casings for each AED unit are made with specially molded thermoplastics like Santoprene and ABS, which are ruggedized and designed to absorb shock, withstand direct impact, and repel water.

-The rigorously tested single-use batteries are specially developed to provide long-lasting thermal protection and to communicate with the device.
+The rigorously tested single-use AED batteries are specially developed to provide long-lasting thermal protection and to communicate with the device.
 A typical battery for an automated external defibrillator lasts from 4 to 8 years and consists of long-life lithium manganese dioxide primary cells.
-For this reason, the battery alone can retail from between $150 and $400—this is part of what you’re paying for when you purchase a new defibrillator.
+For this reason, the battery alone can retail from between $180 and $500—this is part of what you’re paying for when you purchase a new portable AED.

-The pads are designed with a specialized bonding agent that seeps into the pores and allows for firm adherence to the skin.
-This is why defibrillator pads typically expire within 18 to 30 months.
+The pads are designed with a specialized bonding agent that seeps into the pores and ensures firm adherence to the skin.
+This is why defibrillator pads typically expire within two to four years.
 In addition, they’re equipped to transfer an electrical charge and ensure that the precise level of shock is always administered.
-A good set of pads can add $50 to $100 to the value of your automated external defibrillator.
+A good set of pads can add $60 to $130 to the value of your automated external defibrillator.

 Finally, the software must be powerful and versatile, often comprising several gigabytes’ worth of life-saving data.
 It interprets heart rhythms, provides customized instructions to the user, and sometimes even provides a visual display that users can follow.
-Some models, like the Defibtech Lifeline, even record ECG information on a data card that can be saved or provided to medical personnel.
+Some models, like the Defibtech Lifeline, even record ECG information on a data card that can be saved or provided to medical personnel after a cardiac emergency.